Sound Fountain

 Image courtesy The Helsinki University Chorus - Ylioppilaskunnan Laulajat - edited by R.A.B.

-Johnson himself arranged Georg Frederick Handel's Firework Music.
+Johnson himself arranged Georg Frederick Handel's Music for the Royal Firework.

-Data about Thor Johnson's studies in Europe, the period prior to his appointment in Cincinnati, and the Oscar Levant incident are from the biography "Thor Johnson - American Conductor" written by Louis Nicholas and published in 1982 by The Music Festival Committee of the Peninsula Arts Association, Ephraim, Wisconsin.
+Data about Thor Johnson's studies in Europe, the period prior to his appointment in Cincinnati, the Oscar Levant incident, and his visit to Finland can be found in "Thor Johnson - American Conductor" written by Louis Nicholas, published in 1982 by The Music Festival Committee of the Peninsula Arts Association, Ephraim, Wisconsin.

 TOP OF PAGE